cretueusebiu/vue-datatables/README.md

 # vue-datatables

 A Vue component for DataTables.
-Comming soon.

 ```javascript
 import Vue from 'vue';